yl2811-cmd/Showheel/wwwroot/story-engl.md

 **High-altitude section (above the clouds → canyon mouth):**

-Hauler flew in from the direction of the central plains.
-Its altitude was above the clouds.
-The plains were a patchwork of ochre and green—fields, tremolo forests shimmering with silver ribbons, and the occasional small outpost (a few buildings, a solar panel, and a small airship anchored to a grassy stake).
-Then the terrain began to fracture—the plains abruptly dropped at their edges, and canyons sliced ​​through the plateau like black fissures.
+Hauler flew in from the depths of the earth, above the clouds.
+The terrain below was a patchwork of ochre and green—fields, tremolo forests shimmering with silver ribbons, and the occasional small outpost (a few buildings, a solar panel, and a small blimp anchored to a grassy stake).
+But it wasn't a uniform blanket—the undulating hills cast alternating stripes of light and shadow, several basalt plateaus rose isolated from the green sea, shallow valleys sliced ​​the land into layers of varying heights, and a distant wetland reflected a silvery arc.
+Then the terrain began to fracture—the edges of the earth abruptly dropped, and canyons cut through the last plateau before sinking, like a black fissure.
 The northern branch of the Ishkar River appeared from above as a deep green, meandering line.

 As they passed through the clouds, two or three skiffs glided down from the top of the cliff—small, single-person boats, two or three meters wide, with semi-exposed open cockpits, a harness for the pilot, and a small cargo basket hanging below.
 They rode the downdraft created by the thermal difference between the canyon walls, without the continuous low-frequency roar of an engine, only the high-frequency whistling of the wind through the metal frame and the occasional short, sharp whine of the auxiliary turbine kicking in.
 Some were crooked and wobbly, clearly some middle-aged man descending from the top of the cliff to the bottom of the valley to buy something.
 Like large birds.
 Anna watched them fly by below from the height of the Hauler—these were Atheria's "bicycles."
 Everyday, ubiquitous.
 In the Ep25 race, these skiffs would appear in racing form (with the cargo basket removed and the wings optimized for speed), but for now, the reader saw their everyday version first.